jhoek/UncommonSense.CBreeze/README.md

 # UncommonSense.CBreeze

 ## Introduction
-- How would you go about changing all present instances of a certain table property in an object text file?
-Maybe using regular expressions.
+How would you go about changing all present instances of a certain table property in an object text file?
+Maybe using regular expressions?

-- Now, how would you go about changing a certain property in all tables in an object text file, but currently the property doesn't have a value?
-More difficult, but still probably regular expressions.
+Now, how would you go about changing a certain property in all tables in an object text file, but currently the property doesn't have a value?
+More difficult, but still probably regular expressions!

-- What if that property needs to be set to the value of another property, e.g. the ENU CaptionML must be set equal to the Name?
+What if that property needs to be set to the value of another property, e.g. the ENU CaptionML must be set equal to the Name?

-- How would you do similar operations in an XML file?
-Probably using the XMLDOM.
-That's why we need a DOM for the NAV object text format.
+How would you do similar operations in an XML file?
+Probably using something like the XMLDOM, right?

+*That's why we need a DOM for the NAV object text format.*

 ## Why use C/Breeze?
 - Script your development work as much as possible